qawolf/qawolf/docs/docs/api/table_of_contents.md

 <br/>
 <br/>

-In addition to the APIs below, you have full access to the [Playwright API](https://github.com/microsoft/playwright/blob/master/docs/api.md), the [Jest API](https://jestjs.io/docs/en/expect), and [expect-playwright API](https://github.com/playwright-community/expect-playwright#api-documentation).
+In addition to the APIs below, you have full access to the [Playwright API](https://github.com/microsoft/playwright/blob/master/docs/api.md) and the [Jest API](https://jestjs.io/docs/en/expect).

 The QA Wolf API is minimal by design, since we want to leverage the power of Playwright/Jest as much as possible.